Community (TV series): Film

 The Peacock streaming service announced that it had ordered the film in September 2022, after a bidding war among distributors for the rights.
 Harmon and Andrew Guest were announced as writers, with McHale, Pudi, Brie, Jacobs, Jim Rash and Ken Jeong set to reprise their roles.
 Harmon later stated that Yvette Nicole Brown would also return.
 Glover confirmed his involvement in the film several months later.
 On April 2, 2024, McHale confirmed Chevy Chase would not participate.

 During an interview on Jimmy Kimmel Live! in January 2023, McHale revealed that filming would begin in June of that year.
 However, filming was delayed amid the 2023 Hollywood labor disputes.
 In June 2023, McHale stated that filming would be set to begin in summer 2024.
 In February 2024, Glover confirmed the script was complete.
 During a February 2024 interview with The Hollywood Reporter, Glover was asked about his role in the movie and said: "Yeah, [Harmon] told me what he wanted, and I was like, 'This sounds great' ...
 It's a college reunion, but Abed is like this big director now, and basically this is his magnum opus.
 I'm like, 'This sounds fucking tight.
 In April 2024, Brie revealed that the script was completed, and that she had read it.

 In March 2024, McHale indicated that shooting was "basically working around Donald's schedule", would begin production "this year" and he would be shocked if it did not.
 In May 2024, Glover noted to Deadline that he received backlash from fans over speculation regarding his schedule preventing the production, clarifying that "maybe [it] was last year — maybe — but not this time".
-McHale would later clarify in an interview in July 2024 with GQ that it was not in fact Glover's schedule that was delaying production, but his own, stating: "That was definitely not true.
+McHale would later clarify in an interview in July 2024 with GQ that it was not in fact Glover's schedule that was delaying production, stating: "That was definitely not true.
 It was not Donald's schedule.
 We love Donald.
 You can fully blame my schedule."
 He also added a tentative shooting period for 2025.
+Glover confirmed the film was still in production in April 2026.
+McHale suggested in September 2026 that scheduling conflicts with the cast, including himself, had been a major factor in preventing the film from beginning production.